PSP vs. PSA: What’s the Difference and Which One Fits Your Family?

 A Word of Advice for New Homeschoolers

-If you’re brand new, I usually don’t recommend jumping straight into a PSA unless you’ve done a lot of research and planning.
+If you’re brand new, I usually don’t recommend jumping straight into a PSA without a plan in place.
 Without support, it’s easy to burn out in the first year trying to juggle everything on your own.
-A PSP can give you training wheels while you learn what works best for your family.
+The good news is that many families now choose to file a PSA while still receiving guidance and support, giving them both freedom and confidence as they learn what works best for their family.

 But here’s the good news: whether you choose a PSP or PSA, homeschooling can be done, and you don’t have to figure it out alone.
 Take your time, research, build a support system, and know that you’re not failing your kids, you’re giving them something powerful: an education tailored just for them.